 Final paycheck

-- There are a number of states that prevent employers from deducting overpaid wages from an employee’s final paycheck.
+- There are several states that prevent employers from deducting overpaid wages from an employee’s final paycheck.